1st Guards Cavalry Corps: Cutting the Minsk-Moscow Highway

 On 7 January 1942, the General Secretary of the Soviet Communist Party, Joseph Stalin. announced the end of the Moscow Counteroffensive Phase and the commencement of the General Offensive.
-He possessed much anticipation for the Red Army to carry on the momentum and conduct an offensive that would pierce straight into the lair of the fascist beast.
+He possessed much anticipation for the Red Army to carry on the momentum and conduct an offensive that would pierce straight into German occupied land.
 An operational group was formed to first cut the Minsk-Moscow Highway, which was of the utmost importance to the German logistical system.
 The group comprised the 1st Guards Cavalry Corps, 33rd Army, 11th Cavalry Corps and the 4th Airborne Corps.

 The group swung north and fought against the mighty 9th Army under Generaloberst Walther Model, and after much fighting, the 1st Guards Cavalry gradually gained the upper hand.
-On the 27th of January, the Minsk-Moscow highway had been successfully severed, cutting off one of the essential lifelines of the Wehrmacht.
+On 27 January, the Minsk-Moscow highway had been successfully severed, cutting off one of the essential lifelines of the Wehrmacht.
 After that, the group was then ordered to attempt to encircle and destroy the German 9th Army, an operation which soon proved to be overly ambitious and would later result in a terrible defeat.